sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical3-newcolumns/data-warehouse-cloud-graphical3-newcolumns.md

 ---
 title: Create New Columns in a Graphical View
-description: Learn how to add new columns to a table or existing graphical view in SAP Data Warehouse Cloud and adapt them for the output structure.
+description: Add new columns to a table or existing graphical view in SAP Data Warehouse Cloud and adapt them for the output structure.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]